OpenFLUID/openfluid-community-docs/src/docs/models/fluidhub.md

 * Erosive transfer
 * Agronomy
 * ...

+### Changes from Wareshub
+* New categories: fragments and datasets
+* Display of signature and README online for wares in 2.2.+

 OpenFLUID-FluidHub can be accessed at [https://hub.openfluid-project.org/ui/](https://hub.openfluid-project.org/ui/).
 Access to source codes is allowed depending on users access rights.